cysouw/diathesis/text/c07_reflexive.md

 ### [ NA ] Obligatory dative reflexive+accusative {#sec:reflexive-obligatory-dative-accusative}

 A dative *sich* with an obligatory accusative is clearly attested, though not very frequent.
 Note that the meaning of these verbs all include some kind of (cognitive) appropriation, like with *vorstellen* 'image' [@next a].
-The prefix *er-* occurs recurrently with the meaning "to appropriate something successfully", like with *erspielen* 'to win' [@next b].
+The prefix *er-* occurs recurrently with the meaning 'to appropriate something successfully', like with *erspielen* 'to win' [@next b].

 ::: ex
 - Ich stelle mir das Ergebnis vor.